MarkusMusch/backtest/README.md

 timeframe = Timeframes.ONE_HOUR.value
 ```

-A report of your backtest will be saved in the backtest/src/backtest_reports directory including equity curves and important performance metrics such as Sharpe ratio, Sortino ratio, and maximum draw down of your test run.
+A report of your backtest will be saved in the *backtest/src/backtest_reports* directory including equity curves and important performance metrics such as Sharpe Ratio, Sortino Ratio, and Maximum Draw Down of your test run.

 ### Unit Tests